 That means, keep it professional without being formal and personalize without getting too personal (you don’t have to call out just how old the person is turning).
 “Don’t worry about being the best message or the one that makes someone laugh or cry, just be genuine,” says Alex Mastin, CEO and founder of Home Grounds.
 “It’s more about them knowing they are loved and supported.”

 What you write will also depend on the nature of your relationship (how well you know each other), on the power dynamic (avoid misconstrued messages), and your workplace culture (how formal you should be).
-“Let your own judgment guide you in drafting your messages with a sincere tone,” said Tsai.
+“Let your own judgment guide you in drafting your messages with a sincere tone,” Bonnie says.

 Stuck on what to say?
-Mastin, uses this formula:
+Alex, uses this formula:

 Business casual rapport + something from the heart = a great message on a card